Phases and Stages: The Texas Energy Story

 On July 5, listeners got a sneak peek of Phases & Stages: The Texas Energy Story, on BBC.
 Scroll to 37:53 to listen.

-Supported by the UT Energy Institute
+About the UT Energy Institute

 Phases and Stages: The Texas Energy Story is a project supported by the Energy Institute at The University of Texas at Austin.
 The Energy Institute connects students, researchers, faculty, and industry professionals across disciplines and sectors to advance research, facilitate strategic partnerships, and support energy education and literacy.